Nature of $X(6900)$ and its production mechanism at LHCb: Results

 \section{Results}

 We first search for the pole structures in the $T$-matrix for single channels.
 It shows that resonance poles can be produced by the Pomeron exchange potential for the vector charmonium pairs.
 For both $J^{PC}=0^{++}$ and $2^{++}$ the resonance poles are located at the same position due to the approximation made in Eq.~(\ref{separa-pot}).
-For the di-$J/\psi$ and $J/\psi$-$\psi(2S)$ system, the resonance poles are located at $6278-i 80$ and $6860-i 74$ MeV, respectively, on the second Riemann sheet of the relevant channel.
-Similarly, we obtain a resonance pole for the $\psi(2S)$-$\psi(2S)$ system which is located at $7427-i 73$ MeV.
+For the di-$J/\psi$ and $J/\psi$-$\psi'$ system, the resonance poles are located at $6278-i 80$ and $6860-i 74$ MeV, respectively, on the second and fourth Riemann sheet in respect of the di-$J/\psi$ and $J/\psi\psi'$ thresholds.
+Here, the Riemann sheets are defined by the signs of the imaginary parts of the momenta carried by the open-threshold meson pairs in the c.m. frame.
+Namely, on the second Riemann sheet, the imaginary parts of the c.m. momenta $k_1$ and $k_2$ of the di-$J/\psi$ and $J/\psi \psi(2S)$ channels, respectively, have $Im(k_1)<0$ and $Im(k_2)>0$, while on the fourth Riemann sheet, both are negative.
+Similarly, we obtain a resonance pole for the $\psi'$-$\psi'$ system which is located at $7427-i 73$ MeV.
 However, there is no pole structure found for $1^{++}$.
 It should be emphasized that although more elaborate treatment of the potential may change the exact pole positions, their locations remain to be near the thresholds of the corresponding single channels.

-In Figs.~\ref{di-jpsi-xs} (a) and (b) the spectra for the single channel scatterings, i.e. $J/\psi J/\psi\to J/\psi J/\psi$ and $J/\psi\psi(2S)\to J/\psi\psi(2S)$, respectively, are illustrated for these three quantum numbers.
+In Figs.~\ref{di-jpsi-xs} (a) and (b) the spectra for the single channel scatterings, i.e. $J/\psi J/\psi\to J/\psi J/\psi$ and $J/\psi\psi'\to J/\psi\psi'$, respectively, are illustrated for these three quantum numbers.
 Strong threshold enhancements are produced for both $0^{++}$ and $2^{++}$, while the spectrum for $1^{++}$ turns to be smooth.
 Such a behavior can be understood due to the cancellation between the two terms in the $1^{++}$ projection operator in Eq.~(\ref{proj-oper}).
-It actually leads to a vanishing amplitude for the equal mass scatterings, i.e. $J/\psi$-$J/\psi$ and $\psi(2S)$-$\psi(2S)$, and smooths out the amplitude for the $J/\psi$-$\psi(2S)$ channel.
+For $J/\psi$-$J/\psi$ and $\psi'$-$\psi'$ final states, the amplitudes actually vanish as a reflection of the Bose symmetry.

 Proceeding to the numerical calculations of the di-$J/\psi$ spectrum, we note that the unknown parameter are $r_{i}$ introduced in Eq.~(\ref{di-Jpsi-amp}) and $\alpha$.
 In Ref.~\cite{Dong:2020nwy} $r_{i}=1$ is adopted which means that the coupled channels have the same strengths contributing to the di-$J/\psi$ channel.
 In our case we require that the $X(6900)$ structure is saturated by the coupled-channel results.
 This will change the relative strengths of $r_i$.
 It is also possible that $r_i$ carry complex phases to each other if one notices that many higher resonance channels can feed down to the di-$J/\psi$ spectrum via the DPS processes.